addyosmani/backbone-fundamentals/README.md

 All templating solutions will have their own custom methods for handling template compilation, but if you understand the above, substituting Underscore's micro-templating for any other solution should be fairly trivial.

-<strong>Note:</strong> You may also be interested in looking at https://github.com/ZeeAgency/requirejs-tpl.
+**Note:** You may also be interested in looking at [Require.js tpl](https://github.com/ZeeAgency/requirejs-tpl).
 It's an AMD-compatible version of the Underscore templating system that also includes support for optimization (pre-compiled templates) which can lead to better performance and no evals.
 I have yet to use it myself, but it comes as a recommended resource.

 ##Optimizing Backbone apps for production with the RequireJS Optimizer

 As experienced developers may know, an essential final step when writing both small and large JavaScript web applications is the build process.
 The majority of non-trivial apps are likely to consist of more than one or two scripts and so optimizing, minimizing and concatenating your scripts prior to pushing them to production will require your users to download a reduced number (if not just one) script file.

-Note: If you haven't looked at build processes before and this is your first time hearing about them, you might find my post and screencast on this topic useful http://addyosmani.com/blog/client-side-build-process/.
+Note: If you haven't looked at build processes before and this is your first time hearing about them, you might find [my post and screencast on this topic](http://addyosmani.com/blog/client-side-build-process/) useful.

 With some other structural JavaScript frameworks, my recommendation would normally be to implicitly use YUI Compressor or Google's closure compiler tools, but we have a slightly more elegant when it comes to Backbone if you're using RequireJS.
 RequireJS has a command line optimization tool called r.js which has a number of capabilities, including: